condour/html5_standard_banner/README.md

 #### Problem: Base 64 encoding, and pngquanting, and svg minifying, is tedious.

-#### Solution: gulp task automatically takes any assets in assets/<size> folders, URI encodes, minifies as necessary, dumping the results into assets.js.
+#### Solution: There's a gulp task for that.

+Automatically takes any assets in assets/<size> folders, URI encodes, minifies as necessary, dumping the results into assets.js.